woahdae/woahdae-orig.github.io/_posts/2019-11-08-gerunds-a-simple-solution-to-architecture-exhaustion.md

 ##### Question from the audience: what's wrong with service objects?

-Service objects are top-notch strategy, to be sure.
+Service objects are a top-notch strategy, to be sure.
 Extracting behavior from a core model to a service object decreases bloat on the core model, which is important for keeping velocity up.

 They do come with trade-offs though: